cbil-vt/iddn_experiments/README.md

 and draw the figures.
 We can choose the name of synthetic data, and no other parameter setting is needed to reproduce the figures in the main body and the supplementary of the paper.

+## Notes

+We are also testing Ubuntu based simulation.